 More than 100,000 students in 100 plus countries have completed the Google Online Marketing Challenge.
 Without a shred of a doubt, it is one of the best digital marketing courses in the world.
 The course is conducted online.
 Students log in to the course whenever and wherever they wish.
 Since the course includes modules that cover an introduction to digital marketing, search advertising, video, search engine marketing (SEM), mobile, display advertising, and social tactics.
 It’s one of the most comprehensive digital marketing courses for beginners.
 Because there’s a competitive element to the course, Google gives its most successful digital market students prizes.

 Pros: It’s free.

 Cons: Plan to bring your “A game” to this course.
 It’s challenging.
 You will be tested.

 2. Wharton School University of Pennsylvania Executive Education: Digital Marketing Strategies for the Digital Economy

-If you need to pack a lot of learning into a short period of time, consider Wharton.
+So, if you need to pack a lot of learning into a short period of time, consider Wharton.
 The Executive Education Program offers several digital marketing courses to marketing executives and business owners.
-The Digital Marketing Strategies for the Digital Economy focuses on emerging commercial and social media technology.
+Therefore, the Digital Marketing Strategies for the Digital Economy focuses on emerging commercial and social media technology.
 The course presents the fundamentals of successful digital marketing, including the behaviors marketers hope to shape as well as tactics and strategies to engage new clients and customers in the digital economy.

 Wharton offers two digital marketing sessions in 2017.
 Group enrollment is welcomed.
-Each intensive session lasts three to four days.
+However, each intensive session lasts three to four days.
 Topics covered include new business models, online advertising, customer emotions, targeting personality, analytics, and “digital contagion” concepts.

 Pros: Students receive a certificate after completing the session.
 Wharton digital marketing courses are well-organized and an impressive faculty is on board to instruct executive attendees.
 It's a good choice for beginners.